w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 3. Secondary checkers acquire the parablock with PoV and re-run the validation function.
 4. Secondary checkers gossip the results of their checks.
 Contradictory results lead to escalation in which all validators are required to check the block.
 The validators on the losing side will be slashed.
 5. At the end of the process the parablock is either approved or rejected.

+The figure below shows the path of a parachain block when it exits the Inclusion Pipeline and it enters the Approval Process.
+The parablock becomes accepted when it is backed, available and **undisputed**.
+Thr parablock is checked a second time by a subset of validators (V5, V6 and V7), and if there are no contradictory results the block is approved and gossiped to other relay chain validators.

 ![parachain-approval-process](../assets/parachain-approval-process.png)